mixxxdj/manual/source/chapters/configuration.rst

 Key Detection Preferences
 =========================

-Mixxx comes with a high precision key detection to help you making smooth mixes by ensuring that your tracks are musically compatible.
+Mixxx comes with a high precision musical key detector to help you make smooth mixes by ensuring that your tracks are musically compatible.

 Analyzer Settings
 -----------------